uncomplexlearning/a-level/markdown/cs.md

 #### Bit rate

-- can be higher than baud rate if more than one bit is encoded in each signal change
+- Can be higher than baud rate if more than one bit is encoded in each signal change
-- directly proportionate to bandwidth
+- Directly proportionate to bandwidth

 #### Bandwidth